292388900/jsf-core/README.md

 # jsf-core

-1
-##What is JSF-CORE?
+## What is JSF-CORE?

         JSF-core is jsf server console which provide management for JSF client.
 The following functions are provided, such as:registration management,schedule task.
 In the future, we will also provide more extensive management functions.

-##What does JSF-CORE do?
+## What does JSF-CORE do?

 * Registry center
     *  service registry